Ranked PvP Guide (2018)

 - Buffalo Bill- True Grit 3, Double Tap 2, Overwatch 1; Rough 4, Tough 4, Agile 4, Accurate 4, Dodgy 1

-- Old Scratch- Witch Hunter 1, Mojo Echo 3, Mojo Blast 3; Rough 4 Tough 4, Spooky 4, Accurate 4, Spirited
+- Old Scratch- Witch Hunter 2, Mojo Echo 3, Mojo Blast 3; Rough 4 Tough 4, Spooky 4, Accurate 4, Spirited (you can switch spooky and spirited)

 Crowns, Pack, and Bundle Companions: